-13.8 The Chairman may curtail the debate at any time if they consider that the Committee, Sub-Committee or Advisory Panel has sufficiently discussed the matter.
+CPR 72 The Chairman may curtail the debate at any time if they consider that the Committee, Sub-Committee or Advisory Panel has sufficiently discussed the matter.
 They shall thereupon give the movers of the motion and amendment (if any) their rights of reply and put that motion or amendment to the vote.

-CPR 14 - Points of Order/Personal Explanation
+Points of Order/Personal Explanation

-- 14.1 If a member wishes to raise a point of order or point of personal explanation, the Member should normally stand and shall be heard immediately, and any member then speaking shall give way. - 14.2 A point of order relates only to an alleged breach of a rule of procedure or statutory provision.
+- CPR 73 If a member wishes to raise a point of order or point of personal explanation, the Member should normally stand and shall be heard immediately, and any member then speaking shall give way. - CPR 74 A point of order relates only to an alleged breach of a rule of procedure or statutory provision.
 The member raising the point of order shall specify which rule(s) of procedure or statutory provision is involved and how the Member thinks it has been broken.
-The ruling of the Chairman on any point of order is final. - 14.3 A point of personal explanation is an opportunity to correct an apparent misunderstanding of comments made by the member earlier in the debate.
+The ruling of the Chairman on any point of order is final.

+CPR 75 A point of personal explanation is an opportunity to correct an apparent misunderstanding of comments made by the member earlier in the debate.
 The member raising the point shall specify what the Member said earlier and how they feel this has been misunderstood.
 The ruling of the Chairman on any point of order is final.

-CPR 15 - Respect for the Chairman
+Respect for the Chairman

-- 15.1 The Chairman may interrupt the debate to restore order by using the command "order" or by striking the gavel.
-The Committee must then be silent until the Chairman calls upon a Member to speak. - 15.2 All Members must address the Chairman when speaking.
+- CPR 76 The Chairman may interrupt the debate to restore order by using the command "order" or by striking the gavel.
+The Committee must then be silent until the Chairman calls upon a Member to speak. - CPR 77 All Members must address the Chairman when speaking.

-CPR 16 - Composition of Committee, Sub-Committees and Advisory Panels (including substitution of Members)
+Composition of Committee, Sub-Committees and Advisory Panels (including substitution of Members)

-- 16.1 Every member of the Council shall be eligible for appointment to a subcommittee. - 16.2 A Committee may decide to co-opt additional members onto the Committee, whether members of the Council or not.
+- CPR 78 A committee may not appoint a sub-committee unless the Council has expressly agreed to the creation of a sub-committee or it is mentioned in the Constitution. - CPR 79 Every member of the Council shall be eligible for appointment to a subcommittee. - CPR 80 A Committee may decide to co-opt additional members onto the Committee, whether members of the Council or not.
 Co-opted members of a Committee shall not be counted in the quorum for the Committee and shall not be entitled to vote on any matter before the Committee.
-Co-opted members may be appointed to assist with a specific area of business or generally to assist the Committee in its work. - 16.3 Subject to section 102 (5) of the 1972 Act (councillor leaving office to cease to be a member of a committee) and Standing Orders on substitutions, every person appointed as a voting member of such a committee or sub-committee and every person appointed to exercise other functions in relation to a sub-committee shall continue until the appointment is terminated by the Council or they resign. - 16.4 A Member of a committee, joint committee, sub-committee or advisory panel may for the whole of a specified meeting designate as his/her substitute another Member.
+Co-opted members may be appointed to assist with a specific area of business or generally to assist the Committee in its work. - CPR 81 Subject to section 102 (5) of the 1972 Act (councillor leaving office to cease to be a member of a committee) and CPR 82 (substitutions) every person appointed as a voting member of such a committee or subcommittee and every person appointed to exercise other functions in relation to a sub-committee shall continue until the appointment is terminated by the authority or they resign. - CPR 82 A Member of a Committee, Joint Committee, Sub-Committee or Advisory Panel may for the whole of a specified meeting designate as his/her substitute another Member other than a Member of the Scrutiny Committee.
 The substitute may attend the meeting on behalf of, but not in addition to, the nominating Member and shall be entitled to speak and vote.
-The nominating Member, or in their absence, the Leader/Chairman of his/her Group Deputy Leader/Chairman of his/her Group, shall inform the Chief Legal Officer or his representative in writing or by e-mail, prior to the meeting in question, that his/her substitute will be attending - 16.5 Provisions for the appointment of substitutes do not apply to meetings of Licensing Sub-Committees.
+The nominating Member, or in their absence, the Leader/Chairman of his/her Group Deputy Leader/Chairman of his/her Group, shall inform the Head of Legal and Democratic Services or his representative in writing or by e-mail, prior to the meeting in question, that his/her substitute will be attending - CPR 83 Provisions for the appointment of substitutes do not apply to meetings of Licensing Hearings Sub-Committees.

-CPR 17 - Motions affecting staff
+Motions affecting staff